Chapter 10 Hypothesis Testing with Two Groups

 Two things stand out from this table.
 First, banning abortions completely is not a popular position; only 10.59% of respondents support this position.
 Second, there doesn’t seem to be much real difference between men and women on this issue (just .0033), and women are ever-so-slightly more likely than men to take this position.

-So, we need to go through the process again of calculating a t-score for the difference between the two groups and compare it to the critical value (1.65 or 1.96).
-The formula should look very familiar to you:
+So, we need to go through the process again of calculating a t-score for the difference between the two groups and compare it to the critical value (1.96 for a two-tailed test).
+The formula should look very familiar to you, as it is the same as that for the difference between two means (because the sample proportions are means of dichotomous variables):

 \[t=\frac{(p_1-p_2)-(P_1-P_2)}{S_{p_1-p_2}}=\frac{(p_1-p_2)}{S_{p_1-p_2}}= \frac{.1041-.1074}{S_{p_1-p_2}}\] Fair enough, this all looks good.
 We just divide the difference between the two sample proportions by the standard error of the difference.
 It gets a bit more complicated when calculating the standard error of the difference: